10 Years of Blog Archive

 Real Estate Prices Up in Cuenca: How to Still Get a Bargain when Buying a House

 As most of you know we are frugal and we like to do most things ourselves without having a middleman involved and it is mostly because of this kind of thing going on…it’s how we gringos get targeted for overpriced properties.
-Understand this, if the website is based in the U.S someone within the U.S is getting something out of the sale of the property you just bought in Ecuador.
-Is that how you want to buy a home here?
 Remember, you are most likely to overpay if you’re new to Ecuador, and Cuenca.
 Ms. Diligence asks: Have you lived here for at least a year before making a decision about buying in Cuenca or Ecuador in general?

 English Speaking Real-estate vs. Spanish Speaking Real-estate